maxfridbe/OpenSnitchCli/OpenSnitchCli/README.md

 # OpenSnitch C# CLI Listener

 This is a C# CLI application that acts as a mock OpenSnitch UI.
-It listens for connections from the OpenSnitch daemon (`opensnitchd`) and prints received messages to the console in JSON format.
+It listens for connections from the OpenSnitch daemon (`opensnitchd`) and displays received messages in a rich, interactive Terminal User Interface (TUI).

 ## Prerequisites

 - **.NET 8.0 SDK** (or later)

+## Features

+- **Live Event Monitoring:** Displays real-time events (AskRule, Alerts) from the OpenSnitch daemon.
+- **Interactive UI:** Built with `Terminal.Gui` for a responsive console experience.
+- **Event Details:** Select any event row to view full details in a dedicated pane.
+- **Theme Support:** Includes multiple visual themes (Base, Matrix, Red, Solarized, Monokai, Dracula, Nord).
+- **Resizing:** Automatically adapts to terminal window resize.

 ## Setup